zeux/volk/README.md

 volk comes with one header and source file; to build it, just add the source file, `volk.c`, to your build system.

 To use volk, you have to include `volk.h` instead of `vulkan/vulkan.h`; this is necessary to use function definitions from volk.
+If some files in your application include `vulkan/vulkan.h` and don't include `volk.h`, this can result in symbol conflicts; consider defining `VK_NO_PROTOTYPES` when compiling code that uses Vulkan to make sure this doesn't happen.

 ## Basic usage